 The infrastructure of the world wide web can do more than deliver documents for people to read off of their screens: it can also deliver data for applications to use.
 The principles of Linked Data have laid a foundation that has made it possible for governments, media, and e-commerce retailers to publish data on the web without depending on custom-built APIs.
 This class will show you how to take advantage of these principles to consume available data and to publish it yourself.

-Among other things, we'll learn about popular sets of linked data that you can use, how to create links between datasets, how to mint good URIs, how to publish data from relational databases, HTTP issues, and how to take gradual steps toward good linked data publishing.
+Among other things, we'll learn about popular sets of linked data that you can use, how to create links between datasets, how to mint good URIs, HTTP issues, and how to take gradual steps toward good linked data publishing.

 - Introduction to SPARQL and SPARQL Update